 We will update this information if the situation changes.
 See more detail on votes during the COVID-19 period here.

 Sam Tarry is a Labour MP, and on the vast majority of issues votes the same way as other Labour MPs.

-This is a random selection of Sam Tarry’s votes, where they voted similarly to their party.
+This is a random selection of Sam Tarry’s votes.

 We have lots more plain English analysis of Sam Tarry’s voting record on issues like health, welfare, taxation and more.
 Visit Sam Tarry’s full vote analysis page for more.